yamcs/yamcs/docs/server-manual/services/instance/replication-master.rst

 The replication slaves are responsible for keeping track of their last received transaction id.
 In both TCP client and server mode, the slaves are sending to the master the first transaction id and the master starts replaying from there.
 In case the slave has not connected for a long time, the first transaction may be in one of the deleted files.
 The master will start sending from the first transaction available.

+New in version 5.6.1: the master will regularly send time messages in order to keep the connection alive if there is no data.
+The slave can optionally use the time message to update the local mission time, synchronizing it to the master.

 Class Name
 ----------